guard/guard/README.md

     $ guard init

-Guard is now ready to use, but you should add some Guards for your specific use now!
+Guard is now ready to use, but you should add some Guards for your specific use.
 Start exploring the many Guards available by browsing the [Guard organization](https://github.com/guard) on GitHub or by searching for `guard-` on [RubyGems](https://rubygems.org/search?utf8=%E2%9C%93&query=guard-).

-If you are using Windows and want colors in your terminal, you'll have to add the [win32console gem](https://rubygems.org/gems/win32console) to your `Gemfile` and install it with Bundler:
+If you are using Windows and want colors in your terminal, you'll have to add the [win32console](https://rubygems.org/gems/win32console) gem to your `Gemfile` and install it with Bundler:

     group :development
       gem 'win32console'